 Keeping Layers when Converting an Image using the Operation / Linetype Menu

 Let’s say you have a cut image, like this Totally Rad image you can download in the bundle above.
-You can see on the right that it is eight layers.
+You can see on the right that it is seven layers.

-One way to create a print image of the Mix Tape is to use the Operation (Desktop) or Fill (Mobile) tool to convert an image from a cut image to a print image.
+One way to create a print image of this image is to use the Operation (Desktop) or Fill (Mobile) tool to convert an image from a cut image to a print image.
 Just select the image and in the Operation/Fill menu select Print then Cut.

 Using this method, your image retains all its layers, which you can see because the outlines around each piece are now gone.
 You can still go in and change the color of your layers if you desire, too.

 But when you go to cut your image, each layer will be cut separately as you can see here in the Prepare Screen.

-There may be some instances where this is what you want, but generally you’d probably want this to cut as a single mix tape with all of the layers on top of one another.
+There may be some instances where this is what you want, but generally you’d probably want this to cut as a single image with all of the layers on top of one another.
 So let’s look at how to do that.

 Flattening a Cut Image to a Single Print then Cut Image

 Instead of using the Operation/Fill menu, select the image and click Flatten, which is at the bottom of the Layers Panel on Desktop and in the Actions menu on Mobile (learn more about Flatten).
 You’ll see that it’s now just a single flattened layer in the Layers Panel.

 Now you can see that it’s a single flattened image designated as Print then Cut.
 You will not be able to change the colors once you’ve flattened an image.
-Now, when you go to cut this image, you’ll see that it is a single mix tape.
+Now, when you go to cut this image, you’ll see that it is a single image.

 We still have one issue, however.
-As the file is now, the Cricut will cut out all of the white parts of that image—the holes, around the outline of the center of the cassette, etc. Again, probably not ideal for most applications.
-So we need to add a background.
+As the file is now, the Cricut will cut out all of the white parts of that image—all of the little pieces around the letters.
+This may or may not be what you want, so it’s good to know how to add a background.

 Adding a Background to a Print then Cut Image

-You can use the slider to create a border around the mix tape.
+You can use the slider to create a border around the image.
 Generally I’ve found the rounded corner to be the most consistent and I almost always weld my offsets.
 Click Apply.
 Design Space will create an offset around your image.

-You probably don’t want a gray offset, so change it to white or whatever other color you want.
+You probably don’t want a black offset, so change it to white or whatever other color you want.

-Then select both the mix tape and the offset and click Flatten to make them one single printable image.
+Then select both the image and the offset and click Flatten to make them one single printable image.

-Now, when you go to print and cut your image, it will have a nice white border around the image and your Cricut won’t try to cut out all of those tiny holes.
+Now, when you go to print and cut your image, it will have a nice white border around the image and your Cricut won’t try to cut out all of those tiny pieces.